blog

 • You learn there is a warrant for your arrest.

 In Dallas County, all family violence offenses are pursued by the District Attorney’s Office following the filing of a police report.
-Here is how prosecutorial events unfold in the aftermath of an arrest, according to the Dallas County Family Violence Division
+Here is how prosecutorial events unfold in the aftermath of an arrest, according to the Dallas County Family Violence Division.

 “An officer may generate an offense report after responding to a 911 call for assistance or an encounter with a citizen who needs help.
 The citizen may be transported to a local hospital for a medical or sexual assault exam.
 If the person who is alleged to have committed the crime is still at the scene when the officers arrive, he / she may be arrested.
 If the accused person is not at the scene, the officer may issue a warrant for their arrest.
 Further, the police department may assign an investigator to gather additional necessary information before a decision is made to charge someone with an offense.”